-When I saw Bobby at Blog Chef post this recipe I knew I had to give it a try.
+When I saw first saw Bobby at Blog Chef post this recipe in 2009, I knew I had to give it a try.
 His recipe calls for the addition of chicken broth to the bottled pasta sauce.
 I figured this would keep the dish more moist after baking.
-It also included meat in the dish.
+Also, it included meat in the dish.
 My husband also isn’t a fan of meatless pasta dishes.
 Even when he has cheese ravioli he always wants it with meat sauce.
-So I gave Bobby’s recipe a try an it was a hit.
-My dish actually was a baked penne since I had no ziti in the house.
-I probably could have gotten by with making a half a recipe for my family though.
-We basically had half the pan left over.
-It was a hit and I loved the addition of the chicken broth.
-This recipe would work great for the winner of the Progresso giveaway I spoke about in yesterday’s post.
-So scroll down to yesterday’s post and make sure you enter!
-Also, make sure to stop by tomorrow.
-I’m gonna share what I served up along side this wonderful baked ziti.
-I’ll give ya a clue, it involves garlic!
+So, I gave Bobby’s recipe a try an it was a hit.

-3. Cover with aluminum foil and bake at 350 degrees for 20 minutes.
+- Cover with aluminum foil and bake at 350 degrees for 20 minutes.
 After 20 minutes remove from oven, uncover and sprinkle the top with the remaining mozzarella and parmesan cheese.
 Return to over and bake for 10 minutes or until the cheese has melted.
+Makes 6 servings.